williamhobbs/MATCH-model/INSTALL.md

 You can download the CBC solver executable from https://ampl.com/products/solvers/open-source/

-Once the CBC is downloaded and unzipped, move cbc.exe and coin-license.txt to the "match_model" directory.
+Once the CBC is downloaded and unzipped, move cbc.exe and coin-license.txt to the "match_model" (e.g., Users/myusername/GitHub/MATCH-model/match-model") directory.

 # Install a Proprietary Solver (Optional)